TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 15/Mark 15.47.md

 ---

-And Mary Magdalene and Mary the [mother] of Joses beheld where he was laid.
+Mary Magdalene and Mary, the mother of Joses, saw where he was laid.